 During submission you will be asked to sign various warranties about the article (see Journal policies).
 These include affirming that it is original and does not infringe any legal or personal rights (e.g. copyright, libel or privacy).
 Authors retain copyright in their articles, but grant VGTU Press the right of the first publication.

 All papers will be published open access under a Creative Commons CC BY 4.0 licence.
 This ensures that they receive the maximum dissemination because there are no barriers to access.
 This licence allows readers to disseminate and reuse the paper, but always requires them to grant the authors and the first publication full credit.

 See the journal policies Open access.

-The journal welcomes all original submissions of articles and reviews that comply with the Aims and Scope of the journal.
+The journal welcomes all original submissions that comply with the Aims and Scope of the journal.

 All submissions must be original papers, and not be under consideration by a journal elsewhere.

 If the paper contains anything that has already been published (e.g. figures) then this must be declared and authors are responsible for obtaining relevant permissions to republish.
 Evidence of permission granted must be available if requested – see in Reproduction of copyright material.